junxit/us-congress-bills-111/metadata.md

 - 2009-12-14 — Placed on the Union Calendar, Calendar No. 218.
 - 2009-12-14 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 111-373, Part I.
 - 2009-12-14 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 111-373, Part I.
+- 2009-12-15 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Cuellar objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-12-15 — Considered as unfinished business. (consideration: CR H14901-14902)
+- 2009-12-15 — Considered under suspension of the rules. (consideration: CR H14887-14890)
+- 2009-12-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1517.
+- 2009-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-15 — Mr. Cuellar moved to suspend the rules and pass the bill, as amended.
+- 2009-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 414 - 1 (Roll no. 972). (text: CR H14887-14888)
+- 2009-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 414 - 1 (Roll no. 972).(text: CR H14887-14888)